 Child abuse clearance and criminal background checks are required by some agencies involved in fieldwork and/or capstones.
 Agencies can bar students from their sites if a criminal record exists or a positive drug test is noted.
 By virtue of contract for Penn College students to be at clinical sites, agencies have the right to ask for random drug testing.
 Inability to gain clinical or fieldwork or intern education experiences results in inability to meet program objectives or outcomes.
-The Pennsylvania Department of Health advises that a drug abuse or criminal record can result in ineligibility to take the Emergency Medical Technician-Paramedic certification exam, thereby limiting employment opportunities as an EMT-P. For additional clarification, students can speak with the Program Director or the Dean of Health Sciences.
+The Pennsylvania Department of Health advises that a drug abuse or criminal record can result in ineligibility to take the Emergency Medical Technician-Paramedic certification exam, thereby limiting employment opportunities as a paramedic.
+For additional clarification, students can speak with the Program Director or the Dean of Health Sciences.

 The Penn College Emergency Medical Services major is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP); Commission on Accreditation of Allied Health Education Programs, 1361 Park Street; Clearwater, FL, 33756; 727-210-2350; www.caahep.org.
 The major is also accredited by the Pennsylvania Department of Health, Bureau of Emergency Medical Services.